oicr-gsi/seqware-browser/README.md

 - last_modified: last modified date
 - name: workflow name
 - version: workflow version
+- template_id: array of templates (libraries) associated with this workflow
 - runinfo_id: an array of sequencer run names associated with this workflow
 - libraryinfo_id: an array of library info ids associated with this workflow run
 - analysis_type: workflow analysis type
+- workflow_name: workflow name and version

 ```
 > db.FailedWorkflowRuns.find()